vriesm060/react-native-course/README.md

 ---

-## Combining React Native frontend with Node JS Backend
+# Combining React Native frontend with NodeJS Backend

 I setup a React Native app for the home listing App using the React Native features I've learned in previous sections.
 Setting it up with a stack and tab navigation.